HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/database/RunstatsandReorg.md

      DB2 REORGCHK CURRENT STATISTICS ON TABLE ALL > "reorgchk.txt"
     ```

-- For tables that require reorganization, use the following command to reorganize the table based upon its primary key
+- For tables that require reorganization, use the following command to reorganize the table based on its primary key:

     ```text
      DB2 REORG TABLE tableschema.tablename`